There are so many great things to do in Oaxaca.

 This was one of the best things that I did in Oaxaca.

 The gardens are really beautiful with so many different varieties of corn and cactus.
-It’s not your average botanic gardens.
+It’s not your average botanical garden.
 These were designed by an artist and are very aesthetically pleasing.

 3. Templo de Santo Domingo